-Tanzania, beautiful people, beautiful country

-By; Rev. Thomas Vellappallil, MS
+Dear Co-missioners,

 Tanzania is a sovereign state in eastern Africa.
-The countries that border Tanzania are: Kenya and Uganda to the north; Rwanda, and Burundi the Democratic Republic of Congo to the west; Zambia, Malawi and Mozambique to the south; and the Indian ocean to east.
-Mount Kilimanjaro, the Africa's highest mountain is in northeastern Tanzania.
+The countries that border Tanzania are: Kenya and Uganda to the north; Rwanda, Burundi and the Democratic Republic of Congo to the west; Zambia, Malawi and Mozambique to the south: and the Indian ocean to the east.
 The capital city is Dodoma and the largest city is Dar es Salaam.
 The national language is Swahili and the official language is English.
-Over 100 different languages are spoken in Tanzania making it the most linguistically diverse country in East Africa.
-It has a population that is estimated close to 67million, composed of several ethnic, linguistic and religious groups.
+It has a population that is estimated close to 67 million, composed of several ethnic, linguistic and religious groups.
 Predominant religions are Christianity, Islam, Hinduism and traditional beliefs.
-Tanzania is mountainous and densely forested in the northeast where Kilimanjaro is located.
 Approximately 68% of Tanzania's 67 million people live below the poverty line.
-The Tanzanian economy is heavily based on agriculture and farming.
-The large food crops in Tanzania are corn, cassava, sweet potatoes, beans, bananas, rice and sugar.
-The large cash crops are cotton, cashew nuts, tobacco, coffee and tea.
 Only 20 % of Tanzanians have access to electricity and less have access to clean water.
 Almost 70% of the poor population live in rural areas involved in farming.
-Lack of agricultural technology, droughts and floods severely endanger the living standards of most of the population and create huge increases in unemployment, hunger, malnutrition, starvation and various diseases.Tanzania is an incredible place by the equator, where the sun will hit you like an open flame.
-I was lucky I chose to go in the best time of the year in February when the weather was mild.
-It is a place where the streets come to life-young men walking with trays of peanuts and candy, cars beeping their horns and weaving through the traffic.
+Lack of agricultural technology, droughts and floods severely endanger the living standards of most of the population and create huge increases in unemployment, hunger, malnutrition, starvation and various diseases.
+I was privileged to visit Tanzania for the first time from April 3rd through the 12th of 2018.
+If more interested you are welcome to read the full version of my report from our website: LSMC.ORG

+GOO'S POOR & LIUMANA

+NORTH AMERICAN LA SALETTE MISSION CENTER

+4650 South Broadway Saint Louis, MO 63111-1398 (314) 352-0064 Fax (314) 352-3737 e-mail: lsmc2@charter.net Web site: www.lsmc.org Tanzania is an incredible place where the streets come to life-young men walking with trays of peanuts and candy, cars beeping their horns and weaving through the traffic.
 It's a place where you can smell the goat being barbecued.
 Order a portion if you dare - that steak will never taste the same again.
-It is a place where you see kids run wild in the dirt with muddy knees and shining smiles.
 It is a place where the women dress wrapped in the brightest fabrics, tailored perfectly to their curves.
 They have some of the whitest and brightest smiles in the world.
-It is a place where Swahili is the tongue of the streets.
-It's a beautiful language.
 It is a place where the kids are full of laughter and smiles.
-Life is not rosey but sparkles in their eyes will tell you different.
+Life is not rosey but sparkles in their yes will tell you different.
 Kids are full of love and spirit.
 They are taught to respect their families and communities and respect their elders.
+It is a place where Swahili is the tongue of the streets.
 It is a place where the food is hearty and simple.
 It is a place where people greet one another by saying "Cristu."
 In response they will say "ituminiletu" which means Christ is our hope.
-They don't stop here but follow with a series of questions and answers as part of their greeting and conversation.
-They always say "asante"- thank you to show how grateful they are.
+They always say "Asante"- thank you to show how grateful they are.